-“I think that Scott is going to pop the question to Alonzo because he asked me last week if I knew of a reputable jeweler,” Rick said smiling.
+“I think Scott is going to pop the question to Alonzo because he asked me last week if I knew of a reputable jeweler,” Rick said, smiling.

 I nodded my head and added, “Alonzo asked to see our wedding photos and kept asking questions about the reception center and how much we had spent on our wedding.
 He was very interested in what was needed to get a marriage license in Ontario.”